 Everyone can use more ammo cans to hold small accessories and…ammo.

-There’s some genuine used ones out there but I’ve found those are a crapshoot…you might end up with a smelly rusty one.
+There are some genuine used ones out there but I’ve found those are a crapshoot…you might end up with a smelly rusty one.

-Hopefully something that is never used…but it’s always good to have a blowout/trauma kit in your range bag.
+Hopefully, something that is never used…but it’s always good to have a blowout/trauma kit in your range bag.
 Has “Quikclot” to aid in blood clotting and comes in a small sealable bag.

 Tactical Ugly Sweaters